eastgenomics/eggd_GATKgCNV_prep/README.md

 <!-- dx-header -->
 # Prepare target intervals for GATK gCNVcaller (DNAnexus Platform App)

-Dx wrapper to run the GATK PreprocessIntervals and AnnotateIntervals This is the source code for an app that runs on the DNAnexus Platform.
+Dx wrapper to run the GATK PreprocessIntervals and AnnotateIntervals.

+This is the source code for an app that runs on the DNAnexus Platform.

 <!-- Insert a description of your app here -->